How Long Until Tree Roots Decompose in the Ground Following Cutting

 Frequently Answered Questions

-How long does it take for tree roots to begin to rot?
+How long will it take for the roots of trees to rot in the ground?

 Do decaying tree roots cause issues for structures nearby?